 To avoid this, Moran says it’s important to take the time to think about your parenting approach and what matters to both of you and discuss it.

-For example, if you want to share the load, be able to have breaks and take some time-out, it’s important that your partner feels confident enough to care for your child.
+For example, if you want to share the load and take some time out, it’s important that your partner feels confident enough to care for your child.
 This is also the case as you establish new routines and expectations for ongoing care responsibilities.